BLOG POST, Featured

-The difference between scotch and bourbonNovember 30, 2018
+The difference between scotch and bourbonFebruary 1, 2023

-We’d like to hope that everybody knows that all whisky isn’t the same.
-The intricate differences that exist from bottle to bottle give each type of whisky their own unique personality and flavour.
+We’re sure you already know that all whisky isn’t the same.
+The intricate differences that exist from bottle to bottle give each type of whisky its own unique personality and flavour.
 In this guide, we will be outlining the key differences between scotch and bourbon, helping you fully appreciate the story behind your next dram.

 The most obvious difference between scotch and bourbon is where they come from.
 Scotch, as you might have guessed, is made in Scotland.
-For example, Kilchoman is a scotch whisky because it is made at our distillery on Islay, Scotland.
+For example, Kilchoman Single Malt Whisky is a scotch whisky because it is made at our distillery on the Isle of Islay, Scotland.
 While this may appear obvious, it’s actually against the law to sell whisky that has not been produced in Scotland as scotch.

 During the late 18th century, Bourbon Louis XVI was the French king and the American War of Independence was in full swing.
 At the end of the war, Kentucky decided to name Bourbon county after the French king in gratitude of France’s allegiance to America against the British.
 A similar story exists for Bourbon Street in New Orleans, which was named after Louis XVI’s son, Bourbon Duke of Orleans.
 Therefore, it is hard to pinpoint where exactly the whiskey took its name from.
 One thing we do know for sure is that bourbon must be made in America to classify as bourbon.